MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-create-oma-dm-based-vpnv2-profiles.md

 1. In the Azure portal, click **Intune** > **Properties** > **Settings** > **Conditional Access**.

-2. Under the **Base VPN** tab, extend **EAP Xml** to include a filter that gives the VPN client the logic it needs to retrieve the AAD Conditional Access certificate from the user's certificate store instead of leaving it to chance and using the first certificate discovered.
+2. Under the **Base VPN** tab, extend **EAP Xml** to include a filter that gives the VPN client the logic it needs to retrieve the AAD Conditional Access certificate from the user's certificate store instead of leaving it to chance allowing it to use the first certificate discovered.

     >[!NOTE]
     >Without this, the VPN client could retrieve the user certificate issued from the on-premise certificate authority, resulting in a failed VPN connection.